-Figures 5 and 6 show the relationships between Ca and Mg measured from dried and moist soil samples by the ammonium-acetate and Mehlich-3 methods.
-Results for Ca and Mg were more variable than for P and K, and the variability for the difference between dry and moist tests was higher for the ammonium-acetate method (Fig. 5) than for the Mehlich-3 method (Fig. 6).
-The reasons for the higher variation for the ammonium-acetate method are not clear.
-Small deviations from a slope of 1.0 for the relationships were not statistically significant.
+Relationships between Ca and Mg measured from dried and moist soil samples by the ammonium-acetate or Mehlich-3 methods did not deviate from a 1:1 ratio (not shown).
+There were small deviations, but the slopes of the regressions between dry and moist tests for both the ammonium-acetate and Mehlich-3 methods were statistically similar to 1.0.
+The relationships had more random variability than for P and K, however, and the variability for the difference between dry and moist tests was higher for the ammonium-acetate method than for the Mehlich-3 method.
+The reasons for a higher variation for the ammonium-acetate method are not clear.